This has been a strange year!

 The other questions revolve around the understanding of a particular industry and company.
 People who understand a business really well, and can anticipate the changes – positive and negative – for the company basis their analysis are the ones who gain.

-Unfortunately, very few retail investors have that kind of time, energy or zeal for more than a couple of sectors.
-You could be a defence professional and can make investments in related stocks, but do you also understand the global energy market dynamics?
+Unfortunately, very few retail investors have that kind of time, energy, or zeal for more than a couple of sectors.
+You could be a defense professional and can make investments in related stocks, but do you also understand the global energy market dynamics?
 Are you confident of your predictions for the automobile industry or the decorative paints sector?

 If not, then it is better to stick to mutual funds.

-How you gain through equity mutual funds as retail investors?
+How do you gain through equity mutual funds as retail investors?

 On the other hand, if you spread those eggs in different baskets, you can be certain that even if there is an accident at one or a few places, at least some of the eggs will hatch to give you a few chickens!